andrelandgraf/mcp-vs-function-calling/README.md

 -> Functions are part of your LLM application codebase.

-## MCP (Mission Control Protocol) Server
+## MCP Server

 [MCP docs](https://modelcontextprotocol.io/introduction)

 MCP Server is a specialized server that acts as a bridge between AI applications (agents/assistants) and third-party services (tools).
 The way MCP servers expose functions to LLMs is standardized, and LLMs can interact with MCP servers either through HTTP requests or by executing CLI commands (like Node.js scripts).
 While function calling happens directly in the assistant's environment, MCP Server manages the communication, authentication, and execution of commands with external services in a controlled and secure manner.

--> MCP servers are standalone applications that the LLM can interact with.
+-> MCP servers are standalone applications that any LLM can interact with that implements the MCP protocol.

 ## Implementation Examples